henry-AY/capstone-resume-agent/README.md

 I tested the pipeline against real job postings to measure how well it performed in the 'real world', and it most definitely has improved the efficiency of the resume tailoring process.
 I've noticed the real benefit isn't in rewriting the entire resume from scratch; instead, it's in quickly rewriting bullet points to closely match the job description.
 What used to take the time to tailor one resume, I can now get through 3-4x using the agent workflow, and that kind of efficiency gain is extremely valuable.

 If I had more time, I'd focus on adding memory to the agents.
-Currently, the agents only know about the current resume and job description; however, giving them recall of previous resumes and/or context would let them build a significantly deeper profile of the user and produce a significantly more consistent and personalized rewrite.
+Currently, the agents only know about the current resume and job description; however, giving them recall of previous resumes and/or context would let them build a significantly deeper profile of the user and produce a substantially more consistent and personalized rewrite.

 ## Running this Repository

 ### Requirements

 - Python 3.10+
-- `.env` file containing: `GOOGLE_API_KEY=your_key_here`

-### 1. Fork + Clone the Repo
+### 1. Fork the repository

 ```bash
 git clone <repo_url>